 Following the closure of the Tier 1 Entrepreneur visa on 29 March 2019, the UK innovator visa is now officially open for applications.
 However, the initial take-up of this visa has proven to be slow largely because of several challenges that these changes have thrown up for entrepreneurs looking to own and operate a business in the UK.
 In theory, the Innovator visa should be attractive to even more foreign entrepreneurs than the Tier 1 (Entrepreneur) visa, as the minimum capital requirement has been substantially reduced from £200,000 to £50,000.
 However, the criteria for the Innovator Visa is more demanding now that the "genuine entrepreneur" test administered by an Entry Clearance Officer has been replaced with the need to obtain a letter of endorsement from a Home Office approved endorsing body.

 Endorsing Bodies is an umbrella term for organisations which have expertise in identifying, investing and developing businesses in their respective sectors.
 They include incubators, accelerators, business development organisations, and government agencies.
 The list of endorsing bodies is constantly changing as this visa route matures, with bodies withdrawing and new bodies becoming authorised.
-An up to date list can be found here, along with more details about each endorsing body.
+An up to date list can be found here, whilst we have written and will regularly update an article on our blog which outlines what we have been able to learn thus far about each endorsing body.

 Applicants must have a business idea that has been assessed by a Home Office approved Innovator Visa endorsing body as being innovative, viable and scalable More details on these criteria are provided in Part W5.2 of the Immigration Rules: